Code:

 Method 3:using serialization

-I can't see any reason why someone would use this method, it's very stupid including it just for reference
+I can't see any reason why someone would use this method, it's very stupid

 Code: